BeastTheNinja/BeastTheNinja/README.md

 - Open to collaboration!
 Feel free to fork, open issues, or contribute to any of my projects.
 - Reach me via [GitHub Profile](https://github.com/BeastTheNinja)
 - Currently a web developer student, always eager to learn and connect.

 ---

+## 💡 Extra: How I Learn & Work

+- I believe in hands-on practice and learning by building real-world projects.
+- I value code readability, maintainability, and user experience.
+- I often document my progress and challenges in my commit history and README files.
+- Seeking feedback and collaboration is how I grow as a developer.

+---